CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 You will be performing the following activities to achieve the goal.

-  - Login to Azure Portal to access your subscription
+  - Log in to Azure Portal to access your subscription
   - Upgrade your subscription to enable Microsoft Defender for Cloud Plan
   - Configure data collection in Microsoft Defender for Cloud